 Assistant Dean of Admissions and Strategic Communications

 A native of a small rural town in Eastern North Carolina, Mark studied religion at Campbell University and proceeded to earn his M.Div with a concentration in formation and witness from Emory University's Candler School of Theology.
-Originally imagining a call to parish ministry, during seminary he found himself energized while engaging in respectful, meaning-seeking conversations with students interested in theological education as they sought to imagine how they were uniquely gifted to create positive change in the world.
-At the School of Divinity, Mark provides strategic leadership in enrollment management, admissions technology, communications and marketing, learner-centered space planning, and creative design.
+Originally imagining a call to parish ministry, during seminary he found himself energized while engaging in respectful, meaning-seeking conversations with students interested in theological education as they imagined how they were uniquely gifted to enact justice and compassion.
+At the School of Divinity, Mark provides strategic oversight of communications and marketing, learner-centered space planning, enrollment management, and admissions technology.
 He has worked in admissions for over a decade, as well as having previously served in congregational ministry in North Carolina and Georgia, prison chaplaincy, and human resources and finance for a global semiconductor service company.
 Mark also teaches online religion courses at Campbell and regularly preaches at congregations across North Carolina.
 He is an avid kayaker, small-scale farmer, aspiring home chef, and father of two.